 4. Signs Of Distress

 If your dog seems particularly agitated during sleep with more movement, barks, or whimpers than usual, you can try gently calming your pup down.
-Call his name softly and stroke his back or side.
+Call their name softly and stroke their back or side.
 Use soothing tones.